Charlottesville set to remove Lee statue that sparked rally

 Both will be stored in a secure location on city property until the City Council makes a final decision, the news release said.

-In the aftermath of the rally, Charlottesville residents unleashed a torrent of pain, anger and frustration at city and state officials, laying bare deeper issues about race, economic inequality and what should be done to move forward.
-Activists have since been pushingthe city to address its legacies of racism and slavery, its dearth of affordable housing and police accountability, among other issues.
+In the aftermath of the rally, Charlottesville residents unleashed a torrent of pain, anger and frustration at city and state officials, laying bare deeper issues about race and economic inequality.
+Activists have since pushedthe city to address its legacies of racism and slavery and its dearth of affordable housing and police accountability, among other issues.

-Kristin Szakos, who was a City Council member at the time of the rally, said in an interview earlier this week that there was a determination to make sure the violence of 2017 was not in vain.
+Kristin Szakos, who was a City Council member at the time of the rally, said in an interview earlier this week that there was a determination to make sure the lessons of 2017 were learned.

 “It really brought up a lot of awareness of white supremacy that is not just from visitors from Idaho, but also from structures in our own culture and in our own institutions that we have to deal with.
 And that those are more important than just chasing Nazis out of our town,” she said.

-Szakos, no longer in office, said she thinks the city has made some progress toward that work and that the statue removals will be another step in the right direction.
+Szakos, no longer in office, said the city has made some progress toward that work and that the statue removals will be another step in the right direction.

 City officials have said they plan to redesign the park spaces where the statues are located “in a way that promotes healing and that tells a more complete history of Charlottesville.”